erichunzeker/spotify-annoy/README.md

 # spotify-annoy
-Research Paper on Spotify's ANNOY algorithm
+Research Paper on <a href="https://github.com/spotify/annoy">Spotify's ANNOY algorithm</a>